Azure/simdem/demo_scripts/simdem/modes/script.md

 ## Tutorial Mode

-Tutorial mode is ideal if you are using this as a learning or teaching tool.
+Tutorial mode is ideal if you are using this as a learning or teaching tool (see also learn mode below, which suits some learning styles better.
 In this mode a description of what you are about to do is shown on the screen, hit a key to see the command, hit another key to execute the command.
 Tutorial mode is the default.

+## Learn mode

+Learn mode is similar to tutorial mode above, however, in learn mode the user is expected to type each command themselves.
+Some people find that this aids recall.

 ## Demo (or Simulation) mode